StatCan/aaw/docs/en/1-Experiments/Kubeflow.md

   When creating a notebook server, the system will limit you to the maximum specifications above.
 For CPU notebook servers, you can specify the exact amount of CPU and memory that you require.
-This allows you to meet your compute needs while minimizing cost.
+This allows you to meet your compute needs while minimising cost.
 For a GPU notebook server, you will always get the full server (6 CPU cores, 96 GiB accessible memory, and 1 GPU).

   In the future there may be larger machines available, so you may have looser